 3. Campaigning for and implementing system change

+3 months on- several events and updates have occurred

-Edwin and Gordon recently met virtually to discuss the next steps on the process- the huge issue that being green is more expensive and Church is located the lowest 5% of deprived neighbourhoods is noted , but that should not stop us progressing where we can.
+Edwin and Gordon recently met virtually to discuss the next steps on the process- the huge issue that being green is more expensive and Church is located the lowest 5% of deprived neighbourhoods is noted , but that should not stop us progressing.

-The way emissions were measured and calculated – Scope 1 being our direct impact and Scope 3 being the wider impact on the whole ecosystem, had relevance to the way Church as a body and individuals themselves could learn and change actions to cause Climate change to reduce or reverse
+Edwin has outlined the way emissions are measured and calculated and written for weekly news – Scope 1 being our direct impact and Scope 3 being the wider impact on the whole ecosystem, both have relevance to the way Church as a body and individuals themselves could learn and change actions to cause Climate change to reduce or reverse

+Gordon attended the North West Region Eco Church webinar which shared how both Urban and Rural churches can begin to make a real difference on this major issue.

+Our Mission Partner Tear Fund has prioritised Climate change in its campaigns and asked us to get involved.

-Specific policy decisions were needed if this was to be taken beyond a tokenism
+It is proposed that Climate change should become a priority for Brunswick and that specific policy decisions are needed if this is to be taken beyond a tokenism – suggestions include:

-Teaching and Preaching to raise awareness and understanding
+Teaching and Preaching to raise awareness and understanding – this was priority in all examples mentioned in the webinar and an essential first step.

-Measurement on where we are as a Church and specific actions to make change in both Church life and individual actions
+Measurement on where we are as a Church and specific actions to make change in both Church life and individual actions.

-Strategy so that everything we do in church has a “green question mark” when we make decisions – Activities should have “green ways” included.
+A conscious Strategy so that everything we do in church has a “green question mark” when we make decisions – Activities should have “green ways” included.

-We need to initiate, help and lead with Co-operative activities
+We need to initiate, help, and lead with Co-operative activities locally.

-We need to be Campaigning on Green issues as a Church and encourage members to do same
+We need to be Campaigning on Green issues as a Church and encourage members to do same – Tear Fund campaign is an example.

-Over the next 12 months we should
+We propose that over the next 12 months we should

-Agree the detail in policy
+Agree the detail in policy – which means PCC needs to think more about the area and agree some policies and actions- PCC to give more time to think/ decide about this

-Find some campaigns to support
+Find some campaigns to support – possible from ECO Church website, and Tear Fund is majoring on Climate change campaign.

-Start Measurement of Church activity
+Start Measurement of Church activity- perhaps through Maintenance team

-Agree that there will be some teaching / preaching on this subject
+Agree that there will be some teaching / preaching on this subject – discussion at next Preachers and leaders or set up a separate group as proposed by Tear Fund

-Agree some Corporate Church action
+Agree some Corporate Church action / activity for early 2021

 Suggest some individual awareness actions and changes